MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex3_message_encryption.md

 1. Close the PowerShell window.

-1. Open a regular PowerShell window, without elevation, right-clicking the Windows in the task bar, then select **Terminal**.
+1. Open a regular PowerShell window, without elevation, right clicking the Windows button in the task bar, then select **Terminal**.

 1. Run the **Connect-ExchangeOnline** cmdlet to use the Exchange Online PowerShell module and connect to your tenant: